 OpenStreetMap’s mission is to make one free, public map of the world, so it doesn’t offer much in the way of creating custom maps with OSM data.
 Mapbox Studio is a good way to do that.
 Despite being billed as a tool for cartographers, devs and designers, it’s straightforward enough for regular folks with some tinker time on their hands to make simple custom maps.
 (We’ve also tried uMap – and are definitely open to suggestions!)

 As part of the emergency map project, we’ve started adding standalone fire alarm call boxes to OpenStreetMap.
 There are about 2,000 of these in San Francisco — and despite recent reports that a significant number are out of order — they are one form of emergency communication that should work after a major event.
-Our proposed tag for them (emergency: fire_alarm_box) is under consideration.
+Our proposed tag for them (emergency: fire_alarm_box) was accepted.

 /* This was generated by the overpass-turbo wizard.
 The original search was: “"emergency"="fire_alarm_box"” */ [out:json][timeout:25]; // gather results ( // query part for: “emergency=fire_alarm_box” node["emergency"="fire_alarm_box"](37.707998069120265,-122.52406311035156,37.83337825839438,-122.34306335449217); way["emergency"="fire_alarm_box"](37.707998069120265,-122.52406311035156,37.83337825839438,-122.34306335449217); relation["emergency"="fire_alarm_box"](37.707998069120265,-122.52406311035156,37.83337825839438,-122.34306335449217); ); // print results out body; >; out skel qt;

 The result is a GeoJSON file that can be imported in Studio to create a new dataset. https://www.mapbox.com/help/add-points-pt-1/#about-datasets